zshannon/BrightFutures/README.md

 BrightFutures
 =============

-BrightFutures is a simple Futures &amp; Promises library for iOS and OS X written in Swift.
+BrightFutures is a simple Futures &amp; Promises library for iOS and OS X written in Swift (and [Objective-C](README.md#objective-c-support)).

 BrightFutures offers an alternative to success and failure blocks that are often used to communicate the result of an asynchronous operation.
 Instead, those operations can immediately return a `Future`, which serves as a _ticket_ for the eventual resulting value (or failure).
 The user of the operation can add callbacks to the `Future` object, pass it a long and compose it in meaningful (functional) ways.